frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

     5

-As we can see, this is a data file containing information about European countries and their populations.
+As we can see, the data file contains information about European countries and their populations.
 Also, note that two fields are related to each other, based on the country identifiers: `neighbor_id` is a Foreign Key to `id`.

 ## Describing Data

-First of all, we're going to describe our dataset.
+First, we're going to describe our dataset.
 Frictionless uses powerful [Frictionless Data Specifications](https://specs.frictionlessdata.io/).
 They are very handy for describing:
 - a data table - [Table Schema](https://specs.frictionlessdata.io/table-schema/)
 - a data resource - [Data Resource](https://specs.frictionlessdata.io/data-resource/)
 - a data package - [Data Package](https://specs.frictionlessdata.io/data-package/)